-Consumer Law Ready is a project (training course) funded by the European Parliament and the European Commission, managed in cooperation with the European Commission.
-BEUC (the European Consumer Organisation), in a consortium with Eurochambres (The Chamber of commerce in the City of Brussels, Belgium) and UEAPME (the European Association of Craft, Small and Medium-sized Enterprises), is running this training project.
+It is managed in cooperation with the European Commission by BEUC (the European Consumer Organisation), in a consortium with Eurochambres (The Chamber of commerce in the City of Brussels, Belgium) and UEAPME (the European Association of Craft, Small and Medium-sized Enterprises).

-Consumer Law Ready is a specialist training programme for micro, small and medium-sized enterprises (SMEs), helping them understand and comply with the latest EU and national consumer laws.
+This expert workshop is for micro, small and medium-sized enterprises (SMEs), helping you comply with the latest EU and national consumer laws.

 - Pre-contractual information requirements (module 1)